Scholar and Research Programs

 All students, including those at CTSA partner institutions, have access to CTSA research facilities, which may include:

 - Access to clinical research mentor expertise

 - Administrative support for research protocols

 - Funding for pilot research projects.

-This program offers institutional support to provide mentored research career development to clinical investigators who have recently completed professional training and who are commencing basic, translational and/or clinical research.
-The CTSA institution selects KL2 candidates providing them with a rich career development experience in a multidisciplinary setting.
+KL2 awards support mentored research career development for clinical investigators who have recently completed professional training and who are commencing basic, translational and/or clinical research.
+The CTSA-funded institution selects KL2 candidates, providing them with a rich career development experience in a multidisciplinary setting.
 KL2 appointees — referred to as Clinical Research KL2 Scholars — come from a variety of fields (e.g., medicine, dentistry, nursing, the behavioral sciences, biostatistics and epidemiology) and can receive up to five years of career development support.

-This program provides institutional support to students seeking a practical research introduction to clinical and translational research.
-The CTSA institution selects TL1 candidates providing full-time research training support for predoctoral Ph.D. candidates and combined health-professional doctorate-master's candidates as well as postdoctoral fellows seeking additional training in clinical research.
-The goal of the TL1 program is to increase the number of well-trained clinician-scientists who will assume leadership roles in the design and oversight of future clinical investigations critical to the overall mission of NCATS and the NIH.
+TL1 awards support students seeking a practical introduction to clinical and translational research.
+The CTSA-funded institution selects TL1 candidates, providing full-time research training support for predoctoral candidates and combined health-professional doctorate-master’s candidates as well as postdoctoral fellows seeking additional training in clinical research.
+The TL1 goal is to increase the number of well-trained clinician-scientists who can lead the design and oversight of future clinical investigations critical to the overall mission of NCATS and NIH.